flykidhim/unicredit/README.md

-# UniCredit Banking Clone – Full Starter
+# UniCredit Banking – Full Starter

 This is a **full Next.js 14 + Prisma** starter that gives you: